 As an employer, it is very important to retain your hard-working employees, especially those who exhibit remarkable skills and perseverance.
-The whole company is only as strong as the employees make it to be, meaning that it stands the same way that a pyramid does, take away the cornerstone and the whole organization tumbles.
+The whole company is only as strong as the employees make it to be, meaning that it stands the same way that a pyramid does, take away the cornerstone, and the whole organization tumbles.
 In such a case, one should proactively practice ways to boost employee retention.
 Here are just a few examples to follow:

-In one way or the other, your employees may feel like they had reached the bottom of the barrel, that there may be nothing else to achieve in the company other than to finish their daily tasks.
+In one way or the other, your employees may feel like they have reached the bottom of the barrel, that there may be nothing else to achieve in the company other than to finish their daily tasks.
 This should not be the case, especially if the employer can still see more potential in their employees.
 Sending them to training and seminars would not only allow them to hone their skills further, but they would also be able to learn something new, a very good advantage that may lend the organization ingenuity and reinvention.

 Some internal procedures may have worked in the past, but times are changing and things aren’t always the same as before.
 If you feel that your employees are getting frustrated with the old system and procedure, then it may be time to shuffle things up and introduce new concepts.
 Such may accomplish a more efficient and faster way to finish the job within the day, or even lighten up the load for everyone in the office, the possibilities are endless.

 Let your employees feel that they are not alone.
-Yes, some may treat their co-workers as friends, but they may also have a close-knit friendship outside of work, not only that, but that particular outsider may have skills beneficial to your company.
+Yes, some may treat their co-workers as friends, but they may also have a close-knit friendship outside of work, not only that, but that outsider may have skills beneficial to your company.
 If an employee were to refer someone they know, you may also reward them along the way, it’s like hitting two birds with one stone: retaining your employee and gaining a new one.

 Well, this may very well be one of the main reasons why an employee leaves a company, not enough income.
 Due to the high cost of living, many would prefer to find greener pastures and try out their luck in other organizations, rather than stay in their current office, where a raise would seem impossible.
 Make your employees feel appreciated when they feel that they deserve more, especially if they happen to go through rigorous schedules and overtime.

 If you’re looking for a perfect example of a company that values its key players, look no further than Staffhouse, a 100% Filipino-owned recruitment agency here in the Philippines.
 We have been recruiting top-level professionals since our inception in 1999, and are now a well-known name, trusted by both workforce candidates and the world’s biggest companies.
-We also have a Manpower Relations Desk where deployed candidates can communicate with us if ever they’d encounter concerns after deployment.
-For more information, you may contact us at +632-913 3333 and email@example.com.